WQDR (AM): History

 On June 4, 2019, WQDR flipped to hot adult contemporary, branded as "Star 92.9" (in reference to FM translator W225DF that was acquired the previous month, and began simulcasting the new format upon launch).
 Also timed with the new format, the station took call sign WPLW from its sister hit music station, WPLW-FM.
 "Star" was the Triangle affiliate of The Bob and Sheri Show.

 On December 28, 2020, at Midnight, WPLW and W225DF flipped to classic rock as "Rock 92.9".
 The first song on "Rock 92.9" was "Tom Sawyer" by Rush.
 The call sign was changed back once again to WQDR on February 9, 2021, this time referencing WQDR-FM's heritage as a rock station from 1972 to 1984.

-In 2024, WQDR became "The Triangle's Rock FM" and dropped the W225DF translator, replacing its primary signal with W252EL at 98.3.
+In 2024, WQDR became "The Triangle's Rock FM" and dropped the W225DF translator, replacing its primary signal with W252EL at 98.3 MHz.
 However, WLUS-FM in Clarksville, Virginia complained that W252EL was causing interference to its southern coverage, so W252EL suspended operations on April 11, 2025, while also applying to reduce its power from 150 to 6 watts.
-W252EL resumed operations on August 26, 2025, however, WLUS again complained that this was causing impermissible interference.
+W252EL resumed operations on August 26, 2025, however, WLUS complained that this still caused impermissible interference, and on April 10, 2026, the FCC ordered W252EL to again shut down, "to address interference complaints".